 It’s a really good fundraiser.

-The cost to have Late Nite Catechism come and do the show, which lasts about an hour and fifty minutes, is $10 a ticket with a $3,000 minimum payment.
+The cost to have Late Nite Catechism come and do the show, which lasts about an hour and fifty minutes, is $10 a ticket with a $3,000 guaranteed payment.
 We would need a deposit of $1,500 at the time you sign and return a contract, then the remaining amount on the day of the performance.

 In addition, we provide: